An injective Model for Twisted Derived Categories and Curved Koszul Triality: Preliminaries

 \item A homogeneous $k$-linear map $d:A\rightarrow A$ of degree 1 satisfying

 for all $c\in C$.

 \item A homogeneous element $h\in (C^\ast)^{-2}$ satisfying $d^2(c)=hc-ch$ for all $c\in C$ and $h\circ d=0$. \end{enumerate}

-A differential graded coalgebra (DG-coalgebra) is a CDG-coalgebra $(C,d,h)$ with $h=0$. \end{definition}
+A differential graded coalgebra (DG coalgebra) is a CDG coalgebra $(C,d,h)$ with $h=0$. \end{definition}

-Denote by $Coalg$ the category of graded coalgebras and by $Vect_k$ the category of graded $k$-vector spaces.
-The forgetful functor $U:Coalg\to Vect_k$ is part of an adjunction
+Denote by $Coalg$ the category of graded coalgebras.
+The forgetful functor $U:Coalg\to Vect$ has a right adjoint $\check{T}$ constituting an adjunction

-\begin{definition} Given a graded $k$-vector space $V$, we refer to $\check{T}V$ as the cofree graded coalgebra cogenerated on $V$. \end{definition} See \cite[section 6.2]{sweedler1969hopf} for the definition of the cofree coalgebra. \begin{remark} The usual tensor coalgebra $TV$ on a vector space $V$ is always a conilpotent CDG-coalgebra.
+\begin{definition} Given a graded vector space $V$, we refer to $\check{T}V$ as the cofree graded coalgebra cogenerated on $V$. \end{definition} See \cite[section 6.2]{sweedler1969hopf} for the definition of the cofree coalgebra. \begin{remark} The usual tensor coalgebra $TV$ on a vector space $V$ is always a conilpotent CDG coalgebra.
 This gives rise to an adjunction

-where $Coalg_{conil}$ denotes the category of conilpotent CDG-coalgebras. \end{remark}
+where $Coalg_{conil}$ denotes the category of conilpotent CDG coalgebras. \end{remark}

-Given a CDG-algebra $A$ one can always choose a $k$-linear retract $\nu:A\rightarrow k$ of the unit map $k\rightarrow A$.
+Given a CDG algebra $A$ one can always choose a $k$-linear retract $\nu:A\rightarrow k$ of the unit map $k\rightarrow A$.
 Such a map exists, but is not necessarily an algebra homomorphism.